Real Estate Minor Summer Institute

 The Real Estate Summer Minor Institute is an intensive, 8-week program designed to help students obtain the essential knowledge and skills for entry level positions and careers in the real estate industry, both residential and commercial.
 The program provides a strong foundation on Real Estate as a business, specifically focusing on careers as a real estate investor, owner or developer, in real estate finance and in real estate consulting.
 In addition, the minor provides robust knowledge in real estate market analysis, due diligence, legal concepts, project analysis, and tax credits.
-The program also encourages sustainability by preparing students to take the LEED GA exam.
+The program also encourages professional development by preparing students with exposure to ARGUS Enterprise and LEED.

 - 16 credits

 - from May 11 to July 2, 2020

 I. RESM - 3010 Principles of Real Estate I (3 credits)

 Part one of a two-part introductory course.
 Principles of Real Estate I is designed to introduce students to the field of real estate and real estate career opportunities.
 Topics include the unique nature of real estate and why it is different from other segments of the economy, the many professional disciplines involved in real estate development, real estate market sectors and market economies, land conveyance systems and acquisition; valuation of real estate and how it evolves; property taxes, fees and assessments; property rights and responsibilities, basic contract law and its application to real estate, real estate agency and brokerage, leasing of real estate, zoning and land use controls, and environmental considerations in conjunction with real estate.

 II.
 RESM - 3020 Principles of Real Estate II (3 credits)